dan0102dan/exchangel/web/README.md

 [Back to Table of Contents](#table-of-contents)
 ---

-### ErrorPage
+## ErrorPage

-The `ErrorPage` within the Exchangel web application serves as a vital component for handling unexpected errors gracefully.
+The `ErrorPage` within the Exchangel web application serves as a vital component for handling and resolving unexpected errors.
 It ensures that users receive clear error messages and provides an option to restart the application to recover from errors.
 Here's an overview of its components and functionality:

 ### Component Structure

 - **Error Message**: The central component of the `ErrorPage` is the error message, which conveys detailed information about the encountered error.
 This message may include the error status, a custom error description, or any relevant error details.

-- **Restart Button**: To facilitate user recovery from errors, the `ErrorPage` includes a restart button.
+- **Restart Button**: To facilitate recovery from errors, the `ErrorPage` includes a restart button.
 Users can click this button to reload the application, providing an opportunity to potentially resolve the error.

 ### Functionality